godspeedelbow/writing/async-await.md

 # Wait up for `async/await`, it's great!

-`async/await` is a new javascript feature that allows you to write synchronous code that is executed asynchronously.
+`async/await` is a new javascript feature that allows you to wrap asynchronous code, so it appears to be synchronous.
 This makes your code easier to read and easier to reason about.

 *asynchronicity with callbacks:*
 ```js